A Quick Introduction to Pd-Lua

 Lua errors

-In this case the error happened in the initialize method, so the object couldn't actually be created, and you will have to correct the typo before going on.
+You'll recall that an undefined global like the mistyped post symbol above will always yield the nil value in Lua, which obviously isn't a function and thus can't be called like one.
+(Not all error messages will be quite as perspicuous, so a web search may be in order to figure them out.)
+In this case the error happened in the postinitialize method, so the object couldn't actually be created, and you will have to correct the typo before going on.
 Fortunately, the message tells us exactly where the error occurred, so we can fix it easily.
-Syntax errors anywhere in the script file will be caught and handled in a similar fashion.

 Inlets and outlets